zcaudate-archive/clojure.tmbundle/README.md

     sudo gem install cake

 Once installed you can create a file and select the Clojure mode.
-It's recommended (though not necessary) that you run <code>cake repl</code> at the command line before running the Clojure mode commands.
-The cake REPL has excellent autocompletion features and it's handy and fun to move back and forth between your source file and interacting at the REPL - welcome to the power of Lisp! :)
+You should first run <code>cake repl</code> at the command line before running any of the Clojure mode commands in order to avoid any weirdness.
+In general this is the recommended way of working.
+A quick tutorial follows.

 The following commands are available: